Everyday Dining Table Decor Ideas

 Tips For Everyday Decor On Your Dining Table

-2. Blue and White China Collection
+Blue and White China

 Or even just one planter as below.
 This is my friend, Debbie’s dining room.
 The blue and white planter is pretty on its own as the inside is painted too, but often Debbie places potted flowers here.

-3. Footed Fruit Bowl and Hurricane Candle Holders
+Footed Fruit Bowl and Candle Holders

-An elevated fruit bowl and hurricane candles are one of my favorite combos.
-Here you can see I used this Hudson Grace footed fruit bowl for two clients.
+This Hudson Grace footed fruit bowl is a favorite.
 I like a raised bowl as it gives it more prominence.
-Melina switches out hers seasonally…

 And those are tips for Everyday Dining Table Décor!